 Thoughtful Storage Areas

 Before the pandemic, apartments in big cities were small and short on space.
 This meant that residents could only shop for limited supplies to avoid overloading the small storage areas.
 But with the current situation, people have realised the importance of having substantial storage spaces, even if it means hauling some items into self storage to make room for more frequently used items at home.

 According to industry experts, people will also get more creative in how they utilise space.
 Now that it is essential to have food that can last for a week or more, homeowners will start investing in bigger refrigerators – a trend that was fading before the onset of the coronavirus disease.

 One of the ways through which COVID-19 gets spread is by touching infected surfaces.
-Since people know this, we will likely see increased adoption of smart home technology.
+This understanding has driven many to explore smarter, safer living options.
+In this context, the Apartments for sale in Catalonia are witnessing increased interest due to the adoption of advanced smart home technology.

 Increased Importance of Kitchens